 Undergraduate students must maintain a 2.0 cumulative grade point average on all hours attempted at UHD.

-Graduate students must maintain a 3.0 cumulative grade point average.
+Graduate students must maintain a 3.0 cumulative grade point average on all hours attempted at UHD.

 Students receiving financial aid must complete their program of study within a reasonable time frame.
-The maximum time frame established for UHD as an undergraduate is 170 credit hours (to include all transfer credit hours).
+The maximum time frame established for UHD as an undergraduate is 170 credit hours (including all transfer credit hours).
+For those students seeking a second undergraduate degree (PB Students), the student must not have attempted over 170 hours prior to obtaining first degree.

 Maximum Time Frame for Financial Aid Purposes